Can Your Pet Make You Sick?

 Another infection that can result from contact with cats, toxoplasmosis

 , poses the most danger to unborn children of women who do not have immunity or antibodies to the agent.
 Cats harboring the parasite may not show any symptoms but will shed spores in their feces.
-The spores become infectious within a day or two.Effects of toxoplasmosis on the fetus depends on gestational age.
+The spores can become infectious within a day or 2.Effects of toxoplasmosis on the fetus depends on gestational age.
 Pregnancy complications include miscarriage

 .
 The newborn infant is also at risk of having severe mental disabilites, cataracts, and hearing loss.